angular/tsickle/README.md

 invent for it.
 (Note: `declare` on an interface has no additional meaning in pure TypeScript.)

+#### Exporting decorators

+An exporting decorator is a decorator that has `@ExportDecoratedItems` in its JSDoc.

+The name of the element that have an exporting decorator are preserved through the Closure compilation process.

+Example:

+    /** @ExportDecoratedItems */
+    function myDecorator() {
+      // ...
+    }

+    @myDecorator()
+    class DoNotRenameThisClass { ... }

 ## Development

 ### Gulp tasks